SafeStak/pool-construction-kit/mon/README.md

 Import the [SAFEBOARD.json](./SAFEBOARD.json) dashboard into Grafana.

 ## Best Practices
-Your monitoring node should be physically separate from the rest of your stake pool nodes. with a permitted firewall rule allowing the monitoring node's source IP access to the prometheus metrics ports.
+Your monitoring node should be _physically_ separate from the rest of your stake pool nodes, in its own subnet with a permitted firewall rule allowing the monitoring node's source IP access to the prometheus metrics ports of your stake pool nodes.